zvuc/Aquamarine/README.md

 This repo is for code maintenance.
 Whenever there is a need to update, it will be updated both here and at [userstyles.org page](https://userstyles.org/styles/104692/).

+**Note**: The userstyle should not apply when you visit http://irccloud.com the first time.
+The stylesheet targets urls starting with `/#` after the domain, which is utomatically appended after the 'chat view' loads.
+Refresh the page after it's loaded or just type the `#` after the url.
+(Reason why it's done like this is explained [here](/issues/1))

 ## How to use
 ### 1. Install userstyle extensions